 The Supervisory Board formed an Audit Committee, a Human Resources Committee, and a Mediation Committee, legally required in accordance with section 27 (3) of the German Codetermination Act.
 Each committee consists of two shareholder representatives and two employee representatives.
 The Chairman of the Human Resources Committee and the Mediation Committee is the Chairman of the Supervisory Board, Dr. Klaus-Jürgen Schmieder.
 The Chairman of the Audit Committee is Dr. Lothar Steinebach.
 He has the necessary knowledge and expertise in the fields of accounting and auditing in accordance with the German Stock Corporation Act.

 There is a D&O liability insurance scheme for members of the Management and Supervisory Boards.
 The insurance covers personal liability risks in the event that a claim is made against members of the Management and Supervisory Boards while they are performing their activities.
-The insurance contract stipulates a deductible of 10 % of the damages, but a maximum of one-and-a-half times the amount of the fixed annual compensation of the respective member of the Management or Supervisory Board per insurance year.
-Further information on the compensation of the Management and Supervisory Boards can be found on pages of the Consolidated Financial Statements.
+The insurance contract stipulates a deductible of ten percent of the damages, but a maximum of one-and-a-half times the amount of the fixed annual compensation of the respective member of the Management or Supervisory Board per insurance year.
+Further information on the compensation of the Management and Supervisory Boards can be found on the Consolidated Financial Statements.